tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/无 UI 集成方案/消息相关/接收消息/React Native_intl_en.md

 The receiver can receive a one-to-one or group text message with the advanced message listener in the following steps:

 1. Call `addAdvancedMsgListener` to set the event listener.
-2. Listen for the `onRecvNewMessage` ([Details](https://comm.qq.com/im/doc/RN/en/Callback/OnRecvNewMessage.html)) callback that contains the text message.
+2. Listen for the [`onRecvNewMessage`](https://comm.qq.com/im/doc/RN/zh/Callback/OnRecvNewMessage.html) callback that contains the text message.
 3. To stop receiving messages, call `removeAdvancedMsgListener` to remove the listener.
 This step is optional and can be performed as needed.

 Sample code: